pelauimagineering/apple-music-token-generator/README.md

 Some steps that help getting started creating the Apple Music JWT tokens needed to use MusicKit on iOS

+## Recent Change

+Added a Ruby version of the solution.

 ## Getting Started

 These instructions supplement the information found in the Get Started section of the Apple Music API Reference documents.